OneCodeMan/ReginaldKuenstler/ReginaldKuenstler/Info.md

 - [ ] Historical data of inputs and analyses

 ## ENHANCEMENTS
+- [ ] Palette Creation - User can tap on Selected Colours to open a sheet of what colours they've selected so far.
 - [ ] Vertical center to the right there is a vertical menu of Circle() colour groups.
 - [ ] Colour mapper can be better
 - [ ] Select state rectangle matches colour of selected colour group